 - Fiduciary Fundamentals for Group Health Plans

 - ACA Practical Considerations & Litigation Avoidance

-Subscribers to the ACA Management Tool® have access to a CHRS at ACA GPS.
+Subscribers to the ACA Management Tool® have access to Certified Healthcare Reform Specialists® at ACA GPS.

 Q: What is the Patient Protection and Affordable Care Act?